top of page

 “What are the chances we’ll gain an audience with them?”

-The reeve paused for a moment.
+The warden paused for a moment.
 “It’s hard to know.
-They can be a finicky lot, the Assembly.”
+They can be a finicky lot.”

 Dehrian frowned at him.
-“Mind yourself, Moffe.
+“Mind yourself.
 The argument is not over before it has begun.”

 Moffe nodded to his friend, then he offered to refill Cora’s cup.
 “With your connection to Ordin, I assume they’ll at least want to hear you out.
-Whether or not they help with Elric is another matter.”
+Whether they help with Elric is doubtful matter.”

 Cora held the cider to her face and gazed at the steaming liquid.
 It’s the only chance we have.